qxsugar/request-dispatch/README.md

               - https://beta.api.cn
 ```

-## used
+## Usage

-If the request header takes the mark header parameter, the request will be dispatch to the appropriate address
+If the request header includes the mark header parameter, the request will be dispatched to the appropriate address:

-> http api.test.cn X-DISPATCH:alpha -v # the request will be dispatch to `https://alpha.api.cn` or `https://alpha1.api.cn`
+- `http api.test.cn X-DISPATCH:alpha -v` The request will be dispatched to `https://alpha.api.cn` or `https://alpha1.api.cn`
->
-> http api.test.cn X-DISPATCH:beta -v # the request will be dispatch to `https://beta.api.cn`
+- `http api.test.cn X-DISPATCH:beta -v` The request will be dispatched to `https://beta.api.cn`
->
-> http api.test.cn X-DISPATCH:whoami -v # the request will not be dispatch
+- `http api.test.cn X-DISPATCH:whoami -v` The request will not be dispatched

+This plugin provides a flexible and powerful way to manage your request traffic, enabling you to control how and where requests are dispatched based on their marker headers.